-University of the Ozarks is a private, religious school in a rural setting in Clarksville, Arkansas.
-University of the Ozarks was founded in 1834 and enrolls 836 undergrads and no graduate students.
-University of the Ozarks offers housing for up to 634 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 50% of students stay on-campus and participate in campus events and social life.
+University of the Ozarks is a private, religious school in the rural setting of Clarksville, Arkansas.
+University of the Ozarks was founded in 1834 and enrolls 784 undergrads and no graduate students.
+University of the Ozarks ensures housing for up to 614 students.
+Most students live in off campus housing, and 50% of students spend their weekends on campus.

 Planning to play sports?
 University of the Ozarks has many options for athletes.
 See them all and learn more about life at University of the Ozarks on the Student Life page.

-Let's take a look at to get a better sense of what University of the Ozarks offers and if it might be a good choice for you.
+Let's take a closer look at these areas to get a clearer view of what University of the Ozarks offers and if the college might be a good fit for you.

-Out of all the first-year, full-time undergrads who start at University of the Ozarks, around 69% return for their sophomore year.
-University of the Ozarks's six-year graduation rate for undergrads is 47%.
+Approximately 61% of first-year, full-time undergrads who start at University of the Ozarksreturn for the next year.
+49% of University of the Ozarks undergrads graduate within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-Students in the class of 2021 who had taken out student loans graduated with an average of $33,162 of debt.
+Graduates in the class of 2022 had an average of $25,402.71 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.